 As people’s requirements for products continue to improve, the potential harm caused by uncontrolled sharp edges and burrs is attracting increasing attention.

 Causes of Sharp Edges and Burrs on Sheet Metal Parts

-Sharp edges are plane intersections that naturally occur during processing.
+Sharp edges are intersections of planes that occur naturally during processing.

-The main reasons for burrs in laser cutting sheet metal parts:
+The main causes of burrs in laser cutting sheet metal parts are:

-When a laser cutting machine is processing a work piece, the high energy generated by the laser beam irradiating the surface of the work piece causes the cutting part of the work piece to quickly vaporize and evaporate, thereby achieving the purpose of cutting.
+During the laser cutting process, the high energy from the laser beam causes the cutting part of the workpiece to quickly vaporize and evaporate, allowing for the cutting to take place.